shah21/Decrypta/README.md

 <br>

-Decrypta is a fully functional <b>one-to-one</b> messaging app that helps <b>soldiers</b> to communicate each other and also chat with their families and friends .
-Its a dedicated commication system for people who works in <b>nation's secuirity</b> areas .
-This simple app enables users to send <b>text</b> and <b>multimedia</b> messages like images.
+Decrypta is a fully functional <b>one-to-one</b> messaging app that helps <b>Soldiers</b> to communicate each other and also chat with their families and friends .
+Its a dedicated commication system for people who works in <b>Nation's secuirity</b> areas .
+This simple app enables users to send <b>Text</b> and <b>Multimedia</b> messages like images.

 # Table of content